Tri-State Announcements & Updates

 - If testing is not available (or if the results are delayed), travelers should quarantine for 10 days after travel.

 The advisory is no longer specific to certain states.
-Because of the rising number of case counts across all states, there is an increased risk of spread of COVID-19 upon return from any travel.
+Because of the high number of case counts across all states, there is an increased risk of spread of COVID-19 upon return from any travel.

 The self-quarantine is voluntary, but compliance is expected.
 Travelers arriving from areas with increasing COVID-19 cases may wish to postpone their travel to the region if they are unwilling or unable to follow the quarantine advisory.